exonum/exonum-doc/src/architecture/transactions.md

     In [the cryptocurrency service][cryptocurrency],
     `TxTransfer.verify` checks the digital signature and ensures that the sender of coins is not the same as the receiver.

+> Sending coins to oneself is now verified in `execute`.

 ### Execute